kubernetes/website/docs/getting-started-guides/windows/index.md

 1. [Upstream L3 Routing](#upstream-l3-routing-topology) - IP routes configured in upstream ToR
 2. [Host-Gateway](#host-gateway-topology) - IP routes configured on each host
 3. [Open vSwitch (OVS) & Open Virtual Network (OVN) with Overlay](#overlay-using-ovn-controller-and-ovs-switch-extension-topology) - overlay networks (supports STT and Geneve tunneling types)
-4. [Future Release] Overlay - VXLAN or IP-in-IP encapsulation using Flannel
+4. [Future] Overlay - VXLAN or IP-in-IP encapsulation using Flannel (PRs pending)
-5. [Future Release] Layer-3 Routing with BGP (Calico)
+5. [Future] Layer-3 Routing with BGP (Calico) - may require additional Windows OS platform support

 The selection of which network configuration and topology to deploy depends on the physical network topology and a user's ability to configure routes, performance concerns with encapsulation, and requirement to integrate with third-party network plugins.

 ### Future CNI Plugins
 An additional two CNI plugins [win-l2bridge (host-gateway) and win-overlay (vxlan)] will be published in a future release.
-These two CNI plugins can either be used directly by WinCNI.exe or with Flannel
+These two CNI plugins can either be used directly (win-l2bridge.exe or win-overlay.exe) or with Flannel.

 ### Linux
 The above networking approaches are already supported on Linux using a bridge interface, which essentially creates a private network local to the node.
 Similar to the Windows side, routes to all other pod CIDRs must be created in order to send packets via the "public" NIC.